Teaching-Accessibility/course-project-colorguide/README.md

 ### Screen 3: Color Labels

-Color labels can be placed anywhere in the Chrome window and include the color name, a minimize button in the upper left, and a close button in the upper right.
+Color labels can be placed anywhere on the open website and include the color name of the spot selected, a minimize button in the upper left, and a close button in the upper right.
 There is a circle in the upper left corner of the label, which indicates the location where the user clicked.

 There is no simulated back end.